Guide

 Revenue Recognition#

-- Multi-element arrangements require allocating transaction price to separate performance obligations
+• Multi-element arrangements require allocating total contract value across separate performance obligations

 Terms starting with S